 Access the Markup tool

 Before you can use the tool, you need to know where to find it and open it.
-Open Photos, select an image you’d like to annotate, and then do the following.
+You can primarily access the Markup tools inside Mac’s Preview and Photos.

-1) Double-click the photo so that it’s in the full screen of Photos.
+- Open the Photos app and double-click an image so that it’s on the full screen of Photos.

 Mark up your photo